 During the Trump era, the Democratic Party has stumbled on a number of issues, perhaps none more than immigration and crime.
-Back in February, I outlined how the party has shifted markedly leftward on the former topic in recent years, shedding the more moderate, balanced approaches of presidents like Bill Clinton and Barack Obama in favor of one that was more in vogue with advocacy groups.
-Many high-profile Democrats essentially endorsed, tacitly or explicitly, an open-borders policy.
+Back in February, I outlined how in recent years the party has shifted markedly to the left on immigration, specifically, shedding the more moderate, balanced approaches of presidents like Bill Clinton and Barack Obama in favor of one that was more in vogue with advocacy groups.
+Many high-profile Democrats began endorsing, tacitly or explicitly, an open-borders policy.

-But as the country faced an unprecedented surge in migration under Joe Biden’s presidency, Americans swiftly rebelled against this thinking.
-Polling showed that after decades of growing support for increasing immigration levels and waning support for decreasing them, each trendline reversed—hard—during Biden’s term.
-His handling of immigration was ultimately a key reason why Trump won last year, and voters today say they overwhelmingly trust Republicans over Democrats on the issue.
+But as the country faced an unprecedented surge in migration under Joe Biden’s presidency, Americans swiftly rebelled against that kind of thinking.
+Polling showed that after decades of growing support for increasing immigration levels and waning support for decreasing them, both trendlines reversed—hard—during Biden’s term.
+His handling of immigration was ultimately a major reason why Trump won last year, and voters today say they overwhelmingly trust Republicans more than Democrats on the issue.

-Though Americans typically do not consider crime and public safety to be as big a problem as immigration, it has become yet another albatross for Democrats under Trump’s reign.
-As he has ramped up an anti-crime push in cities and states across the country, they have found themselves in the position of defending relatively lower levels of crime—levels that still are not acceptable to many people.
+Though Americans typically do not consider crime and public safety to be as big a problem as immigration, these issues have become yet another albatross for Democrats under Trump’s reign.
+As he has ramped up an anti-crime push in cities and states across the country, many in the party have resorted to defending relatively lower levels of crime—levels that still are not acceptable to many people.
 Americans today trust Republicans over Democrats to handle crime to an even greater degree than they do immigration.

 All this points to a broader issue for team blue: they’ve lost the confidence of the public on issues related to social order.
-This reflects a similar struggle in recent years for governing parties in Europe.
-New analysis from political economist Laurenz Guenther suggests that while voters and mainstream politicians have often been aligned on tax-and-spend economic issues—favoring more spending and broadened public programs—there has been a growing gap on sociocultural issues like criminal justice and immigration.
-According to a review of the research from the Financial Times’ John Burn-Murdoch:
+This reflects a similar struggle for many governing parties in Europe.
+New analysis from political economist Laurenz Guenther found that while voters and mainstream politicians have often been aligned on tax-and-spend economic issues—favoring more spending and broadened public programs—there has been a growing gap between them on sociocultural issues like criminal justice and immigration.
+The Financial Times’ John Burn-Murdoch recently reviewed the research:

 Western publics have long desired greater emphasis on order, control and cultural integration.
 Their politicians have tilted in the opposite direction, favouring more inclusive and permissive approaches.